Love and Lies (manga): Characters

-The first heroine of the series.
-Misaki is Yukari's first love who is also in love with him.
-She has short dark hair styled in a bob.
+The first heroine of the series, Misaki is Yukari's first love with is also in love with him.
 She is beautiful and popular among her schoolmates.
-She first noticed Yukari in fifth grade when he broke his eraser into two and gave her one half after seeing that she didn't have an eraser since first period.
+She first noticed Yukari in Grade 5 of elementary school when he broke his eraser into two and gave her one half after seeing that she did not have an eraser since first period.
 She developed feelings of love for him and his many quirks.
 She thinks Ririna is a bit naive when it comes to encouraging her and Yukari to continue relating with each other as a couple.